Ways to save money

 Shopping

 Being sensible with your money is an important life skill but it doesn’t mean you can’t spend it at all.
 When you’re buying something, either big or small, it’s always worth shopping around to make sure you’re getting the best deal.
+From days out to clothes and fashion, many places offer discounts and promotions for students throughout the year.
 We’ve put together some handy tips to help you save where you can:

-• Some banks offer student extras so shop around for the best account for you.
+• Some UK banks offer student extras such as interest-free overdrafts or freebies for joining so we recommend shopping around to find the best account for you.

 Food Shopping